5th Michigan Cavalry Regiment: Notable soldiers

 Russell A. Alger served as commander of the 5th Michigan Cavalry beginning in February 1863; he later became the Governor of Michigan, U.S. Secretary of War, and a U.S. Senator.
 Among the initial officers of the regiment was William d'Alton Mann, a future newspaper and magazine publisher.
 Future United States Representative from Michigan Jonas H. McGowan served in the 5th until November 1862, when he accepted a captaincy in the 9th Michigan Cavalry.
 A 5th Michigan cavalryman was responsible for the death of Confederate Major General J.E.B.
 Stuart; during the Battle of Yellow Tavern, Private John A. Huff of Company E shot and mortally wounded the general.

+Lieutenant Colonel Edward Merwin Lee was brevetted Brigadier General and later became the first Secretary of State of Wyoming.

 Noah Ferry (of the Ferry Family) served as a Major in Michigan's 5th Cavalry.
 He was killed at the Battle of Gettysburg.

 Three men earned the Medal of Honor while serving with the 5th Michigan Cavalry.
 Captain Smith H. Hastings of Company M was awarded the medal for his actions during an engagement in Newby's Crossroads, Virginia, on July 24, 1863.
 Two enlisted men, Corporal Gabriel Cole of Company I and Sergeant Henry M. Fox of Company M, received the medal for capturing battle flags during the Battle of Opequon at Winchester, Virginia, on September 19, 1864.

 Crawley P. Dake raised a company of volunteers for the 5th Michigan Cavalry.
 He was later a U.S Marshal in the Arizona Territory from 1878 to 1882 noted for introducing new techniques and helping to improve working relationships between law enforcement officers.
 He was noted for his creativity and ability for deputizing civilian posses after the Posse Comitatus Act of 1878 was passed.